Combating loneliness during the cold and lonely months of winter can be difficult, but seafood can help! Research shows the...

 Ms. Sonja Connor, MS, RDN, LD is a research associate professor in the Division of Endocrinology, Diabetes and Clinical Nutrition, Department of Medicine, School of Medicine, Oregon Health & Science University.
 She also has been very involved with the Academy of Nutrition and Dietetics and served as president in 2014-15.

 Dr. Susan E. Carlson is the AJ Rice Professor of Nutrition and University Distinguished Professor at the University of Kansas Medical Center.
 She does clinical trials of DHA supplementation in pregnancy and childhood.

 Dr. Harris is an internationally recognized expert on omega-3 fatty acids and how they can benefit patients with heart disease.
-He has over 190 publications relating to omega-3 fatty acids.
+He is president of Fatty Acid Research Institute.

-Dr. Joseph Hibbeln is Acting Chief, Section of Nutritional Neurosciences in the Laboratory of Membrane Biophysics & Biochemistry at the National Institutes of Health.
+Dr. Joseph R. Hibbeln is a renowned Omega-3 expert and practicing psychiatrist with Barton Health.
+He is formerly Acting Chief, Nutritional Neurosciences in the Laboratory of Membrane Biophysics & Biochemistry, NIH.

 Dr. Bruce Holub is University Professor Emeritus, Department of Human Health & Nutritional Sciences at the University of Guelph.
 He is the founder of the DHA/EPA Omega-3 Institute.

 Penny Kris-Etherton, PhD, RD, FAHA, FNLA, FASN, CLS